disclose/policymaker/content/policymaker/vdp.md

-See below for a Vulnerability Disclosure Policy configured for your organization
+All done!
+See below for Vulnerability Disclosure Program Policy tools configured for your organization.